Procurement Analytics Demystified

 -

-Prescriptive Analytics – where predictive models based on procurement data aid decision making.
+Prescriptive Analytics – where predictive models based on procurement data aid decision-making.

-Historically, procurement analytics has focused on understanding past procurement spend and supplier performance, but increasingly focus is shifting towards automated and prescriptive decision making.
-Over time the functionality and service models of spend analysis solutions have evolved to meet the growing needs of procurement organizations facing digital transformation.
+Over time, the functionality and service models of spend analysis solutions have evolved to meet the growing needs of procurement organizations facing digital transformation.

-Procurement organizations have an interest to spend management.
-Thereforeore, a broad field of spend analysis solutions has emerged to serve different needs and maturity levels.
+A broad field of spend analysis solutions has emerged to serve different needs and maturity levels.
 There are four generations of procurement analysis solutions.

 Generation 1 (1990 – 2000): analysis done in Microsoft Excel by consultants or business analysts with focus on past spend analysis.